Let us just put it out there - dealing with excessive armpit sweat is a real pain.

 Axillary hyperhidrosis, or excessive underarm sweat, can take over your life if you are unsure how to stop armpit sweat.
 When it’s extreme, you may even find yourself changing the types of clothes you wear, avoiding interaction with people and even steering clear of some of your favorite activities.

 If you are fed up with living a life full of restrictions and embarrassing sweat marks, keep reading to learn how to stop armpit sweat.
-We’ve compiled 9 ways to reduce underarm sweat and improve the quality of your life.
+We’ve compiled 9 ways to stop or prevent underarm sweat and improve the quality of your life.

 The thermic effect of foods makes them a prime consideration if you need to figure out how to prevent armpit sweat.
-Avoid foods that are salty like beef jerky, salted nuts, or potato chips.
+Avoid foods that make you sweat, such as those that are salty like beef jerky, salted nuts, or potato chips.
 These foods contain a lot of sodium that is released from your body as excess urine or sweat.

 Processed foods like white bread, biscuits, and breakfast cereals are low in fiber and nutrients.
 This causes your body to work harder at digesting them, which increases sweat production.

 Spicy foods, like hot wings or wasabi, can trigger the sweat glands in your body (as a natural reaction to try to lower your body temperature), making you sweat everywhere, including your armpits.

 Just as there are foods that can trigger sweating, some foods can actually regulate your body temperature and reduce underarm sweat.
 In general, make sure you eat plenty of foods that are easy to digest and low in sodium.
 For example, oats are full of fiber and are easily digested without breaking a sweat, if you pardon the pun.